-In some countries people find new and exciting products appealing.
+In some countries, people find new and exciting products appealing.
 They are looking for something to stand out or to increase their status and prestige.
-In other countries, customers may opt for the product that promises continuity and stability.
+In other countries, customers may opt for a product that promises continuity and stability.
 People here might be less open to change and try to avoid taking any risks.
 They have a high uncertainty avoidance.
 Leverage this knowledge.
-Share some success stories with the cautious ones, this might do the trick to sell them something new and different.
+Share some success stories with the cautious ones; this might do the trick to sell them something new and different.

 Any cold calling activities are a formula for failure over here.
 Instead learning more about the relationship aspects is crucial.
 You even may need a referral through a mutual contact to get into business.
 Once the new contact is established, do a lot of small talk to create a positive atmosphere and mutual understanding, but know which level is seen as too personal by your target group.
 Never try to sell anything before the relationship is solid.
 Take your time and don’t get impatient.

 In some other places, however, enough trust to buy from you may be established purely due to your professional credentials or the good reputation of your company.
 Here, people may be rather confused if you talk too much about personal interests or your first impressions when travelling to their country.
 Keep it short and to the point, from the first greeting to the product presentation.

 4 – Know The Local Decision-making Process When Selling Across Borders